Easy DIY Faux Wood Ceiling Beams: Step By Step Guide

 - Tools to distress boards – chisel, screwdriver, hammer, chain, etc.

-I have always loved the look of beams, but since our 1930βs home has beautiful coved, plaster ceilings in both the living and dining room, I sort of let the idea go.
-Then, this past summer I was flipping through some old issues of the Magnolia Journal when I saw a gorgeous photo and the idea hit me – what if we just installed them in our kitchen?
+I have always loved the look of beams, but the only problem is that our 1930’s home has beautiful coved, plaster ceilings in both the living and dining room, I sort of let the idea go.
+Then, this past summer I was flipping through some old issues of the Magnolia Journal when I saw a gorgeous photo and the idea hit me – what if we just installed fake beams in our kitchen?

-What I loved about the beams in the above photo was the fact that they werenβt very thick.
-Our kitchen ceilings are only 8 feet tall, and I didnβt want to make our already narrow, galley style kitchen feel even smaller by installing beams.
+What I loved about the real wood beams in the above photo was the fact that they weren’t very thick.
+Our kitchen ceilings are only 8 feet tall, and I didn’t want to make our already narrow, galley style kitchen feel even smaller by installing beams.

-Before he left for the lumber yard, I told him to pick out the most beat up, rustic boards he could find.
+Before he left for the lumber yard, I told him to pick out the most beat up, rustic boards he could find for this DIY wood beam project.
 He looked at me like I was crazy, but said he would do his best.
+I really wanted the rustic look of imperfection in the wood strips: nail holes, knots, dings and dents…you get the idea haha

 Just be sure that the boards you choose are NOT warped, we learned that the hard way!
 Lay them down on the floor first to see if they lay flat.
 If they are bowed at all it will be so difficult to get them flush with your ceiling!